chiaramasci/maintainers_analysis/README.md

 to have access to the website managing the bitz API (not implemented for these tasks)

+## Shut down the software

+In order to shut down the software, press CTRL + C on the command line and then execute the following command

+    docker-compose down

 ## The tasks

 The following tasks can be completed also in more days and each one separately.